Moyle Park College

-Transition year at Moyle Park College is an optional one-year school-based program with 42 timetabled periods per week.
-Transition year acts as a bridge between the Junior and Senior cycles and allows students to experience more independent, self-directed learning that is required for the Senior Cycle.
+Transition year is an optional one-year school-based programme offered to 48 students each year.
+It acts as a bridge between the Junior and Senior cycles and allows students to experience more independent, self-directed learning that is required for the Senior Cycle.

-- Time to mature and develop greater self-awareness, self-respect and self-esteem.
+- Time to mature and develop greater self-awareness and self-esteem.

 - Experience of different learning environments, active self-directed learning, responsibility for their own learning and project-based work.

 - Time and the option to sample some Leaving Certificate subjects, and this coupled with guidance throughout the year leads to informed subject choices for the Leaving Certificate.